-- High-complexity application (which could be a large premise with different licensable activity requirements, a large capacity premises, a night club, provision of relevant entertainment, or premises located in a cumulative impact zone): in excess of £6,000.
+- High-complexity application (which could be a large premises with different licensable activity requirements, a large capacity premises, a night club, provision of relevant entertainment, or premises located in a cumulative impact zone): in excess of £7,000.

 You should note that the approach of the relevant licensing and responsible authorities, and the involvement and organisation of residential and local amenity groups, will significantly affect our charges.
 Other factors that will increase the complexity of the matter include: